 During Summer 2019 I worked with the Product Security team at Honeywell Safety and Productivity Solutions in Atlanta, GA.
 Honeywell is a Fortune 100 company that is a global leader in the innovation and manufacturing of technologies that tackle some of the world’s most challenging issues surrounding energy, security, safety, productivity, and global urbanization.

 At Honeywell, I learned industry standard practices for securing new product introductions.
 I was a part of their transition to agile software development, and wrote training and documentation for SD Elements; an external tool used to help project managers proactively create and implement their own security requirements at early stages in the agile software development life cycle.

 I spent time Threat Modeling various products, and gained experience using industry-standard tools for this practice.
 I also learned about open-source scanning, binary scanning, static and dynamic analysis, final security reviews, as well as other common security practices.

 The rest of my summer was spent doing research.
-While I spent a lot of that time expanding my own security knowledge, I was able to deliver research in emerging technologies such as using Blockchain as a form of Decentralized Public Key Infrastructure to verify machine identity.
+While I spent a lot of that time building up my own security knowledge, I was able to deliver research in emerging technologies such as using Blockchain as a form of Decentralized Public Key Infrastructure to verify machine identity.

 I'm very thankful to my mentors at Honeywell who not only helped expand my technical skill set, but provided me valuable career guidance.
 I am very confident that this experience will lay a strong foundation for my future career in cybersecurity.

 Istituto Lorenzo de' Medici - Roma

 I spent the Fall 2018 semester abroad in Rome, Italy.
-During my time at LdM, I studied Italian Language as well as Roman history, art, architecture, and culture.
+During my time at LdM, I studied Italian Language as well as Roman history, art, and architecture.
 I spent much of the semester doing undergraduate research into the empirical period of Ancient Rome, with extensive semester-long projects on the Castel Sant'Angelo and the Reign of Nero.